 Effects of Rehabilitation on the Family

-most important factors in the patient's recovery is family involvement and support.
+the most important factors in your recovery is family involvement and support.

 What are the possible effects of disability on the family?

-Family members are affected by the patient's disability, and, many times, become
+Family members are also affected by your disability.
+In many cases, they may become

-co-managers of the patient's care.
-They may experience many changes as a result of the patient's
+co-managers of your care.
+They may undergo many changes as a result of your disability.

-to help care for an elderly parent.
+his work schedule to help care for an elderly parent.
 These changes can cause stress

-and conflict within

-the family.
+and conflict in the family.
 Financial problems due to medical bills or unemployment

 can occur, adding more stress on the family.
 Changes in living arrangements, childcare

-issues, and community re-entry can all pose new problems for the patient and family.
+issues, and community re-entry can all pose new problems.

-By working together with the rehabilitation team, the patient and family can help reduce
+By working together with the rehabilitation team, you and your family can help reduce

 Why is family support important?

-Family acceptance and support can help a patient deal with issues related to self-esteem
+Family acceptance and support can help you deal with issues related to self-esteem

-and self-image following disability.
+and self-image after disability.
 Positive attitudes and reinforcement from loved ones

-often help the individual work towards recovery.
+often help you work towards recovery.
 Family participation, flexibility, and open

 communication can overcome many barriers associated with disability.
 Families who

-inspire hope can help the individual to adjust and become more confident in his
+inspire hope can help you adjust and become more confident in your abilities.

 What is the impact of caregiving on the caregiver?

-caregivers are unpaid family members or friends that provide care on a full- or part-time
+are unpaid family members or friends that provide full- or part-time care, even when

-Investigating and suggesting resources to ensure independence in the home for a disabled
+Investigate and suggest resources to ensure independence in the home

-Facilitating and providing physical care for the impaired family member
+Facilitate and provide physical care for the impaired family member

-Responding to the inevitable ups and downs in rehabilitation care
+Respond to the ups and downs in rehabilitation care

 What can be done to assist caregivers?

-Caregivers, like patients, must be educated to meet the demands of the rehabilitation
+Caregivers must be educated to meet the demands of your rehabilitation plan.
+In fact,

 The cause and effect of the injury or illness